by Connie Oswald Stofko

 (I don’t know who stocks bobcat urine locally.
-You can find contact information for garden centers in our Gardening Directory.
 If you can’t find bobcat urine, coyote urine might work.
 No, I don’t know who stocks coyote urine locally, either.)

 Bobcat urine used in combination with electric or rope fences reduced damage to cabbage fields in New York.
 In this study, electric fences alone or electric fences with cloth strips sprayed with bobcat urine were nearly 100 percent effective at reducing woodchuck damage to cabbage.

 A single-strand rope fence sprayed with bobcat urine reduced woodchuck damage by 90 percent, according to the Cornell Factsheet, and is a simple, low-cost approach for homeowners.